superbolt-x/Talk-to-Metabase-SB/README.md

 A Model Context Protocol (MCP) server that integrates Claude with Metabase, providing AI-powered data analysis, visualization, and dashboard management capabilities.

+## Quick Start

+### Download Prebuilt Executable

+1. **Download** the appropriate executable for your platform from the [latest release](https://github.com/vincentgefflaut/talk-to-metabase/releases/latest):
+   - `talk-to-metabase-macos-intel` - Intel Mac (x86_64)
+   - `talk-to-metabase-macos-apple-silicon` - Apple Silicon Mac (M1/M2/M3)
+   - `talk-to-metabase-linux` - Linux (x86_64)
+   - `talk-to-metabase-windows.exe` - Windows (x86_64)

+2. **Allow the executable to run** (macOS only):
+   On macOS, you'll need to bypass the security warning the first time:
+   - Right-click the executable and select "Open"
+   - Click "Open" when prompted about unidentified developer
+   - The executable will be trusted for future runs

+3. **Configure Claude Desktop** (see Configuration section below)

+4. **Restart Claude Desktop** and start chatting with your Metabase data!

 ## Overview

 This MCP server implements the [Model Context Protocol](https://modelcontextprotocol.io/) specification to connect Claude with Metabase, allowing Claude to: